skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 #### Navigating ambiguity

 You're comfortable operating with little or no direction.
-You know how to use available resources to learn quickly.
+You use available resources to learn quickly.
 You document what you learn and help build shared understanding on your team.
 You push forward in areas of uncertainty and don't shy away from complex problems.

 #### Expertise and growth mindset